 Required federal and state mandated practices

-The date that textbook orders are due to your KSU University Bookstore are:
+The date that textbook orders are due to your Kent State University Bookstore are:

 - for a summer semester course (any part of term) is on or before March 1;